Skip to content

 • Server IP: The IPv4 address of the RADIUS server.

-• Shared Secret: The pre-shared key for encryption.
+• Password: The pre-shared key (shared secret) for encryption.

 • Radius User: Dropdown menu to select a user profile defined in Users.
 This allows the device to periodically verify if the RADIUS service is operational. (e.g., Cisco automate-tester)